What Kind of Budget Does Dave Ramsey Recommend?

 Envelope SystemsPrefer to budget in cash?
 Our envelope systems are great solutions for those wanting to curb spending in some key budget areas such as groceries, restaurants and shopping.

 Still budgeting with paper?
 Download Dave Ramsey's budgeting forms from Financial Peace University to help you get started.

 The worst part about the budget isn’t that it’s difficult (because it’s not).
 The worst part is all the misunderstanding and myths floating out there about why you shouldn’t budget.

-How does a little indulgent and guilt-free spending sound?
+Want to treat yourself with some guilt-free spending?
 Learn the importance of including fun money in your budget.

 Budgeting doesn't have to be complicated, it just gives you plan for how to effectively spend your money.
 Here are 15 budgeting tips for your daily life!